• No notifications yet.

 Today, 18 countries are parties to the treaty, and 24 have signed it.
 Since the treaty entered into force in 2021, governments, donors and civil society have engaged in concrete action to shift the narrative around the defence of environmental rights and advance their implementation at the national level.
 New financial commitments, stronger regional mechanisms and political will are now needed to improve safety and expand impact.

-This Financial Times event, hosted in partnership with the Open Society Foundations (OSF) brings together senior government officials, donor representatives, civil society and defenders themselves.
-Against the backdrop of COP30, it will highlight the urgency of protecting those on the frontline of climate action, showcase new financial commitments, and explore how international and regional mechanisms, such as the Escazu Agreement, can be strengthened to ensure lasting impact.
+This Financial Times event, hosted in partnership with the Open Society Foundations (OSF) brought together senior government officials, donor representatives, civil society and defenders themselves.
+Against the backdrop of COP30, it highlighted the urgency of protecting those on the frontline of climate action, showcased new financial commitments, and explored how international and regional mechanisms, such as the Escazu Agreement, can be strengthened to ensure lasting impact.

 World-Class Business Leaders and Speakers